zielmicha/markdown-to-terminal/README.md

 buffer stack (`rndr->work`) is above `max_work_stack`, the parsing is short-circuited and the input is appended as-is.

-Let's prove now that this actually works, i.e. that it does put an upper bound on the nested function call depth.
+Let's prove now that this actually works:

-**Step 1**: there is no function calling itself directly in `markdown.c`.
+**Step 1:** There is no function calling itself directly in `markdown.c`.
 This is quite easy to check, though a bit tedious.
 This proves that a stack overflow involves a recursion cycle of a least two functions.

-**Step 2**: most of the functions in `markdown.c` are declared by their definition, which means that these functions can only call functions appearing before them in the source file.
+**Step 2:** Most functions in `markdown.c` are declared by their definition, which means that these functions can only call functions that precede them in the source file.
 This provides a strict hierarchy, which prevents any multiple-function recursion cycle.
-So only exceptions to the hierarchy are left to check.
+Thus, only exceptions to the hierarchy are left to check.

-**Step 3**: there are only 3 functions that break the above-mentioned
+**Step 3:** There are only 3 functions that break the above-mentioned
 hierarchy:

   * `markdown()`, which is declared through the inclusion of `markdown.h`